-Drugs such as amiodarone and flecainide are used to keep the heart in its normal rhythm thereby aiming to minimise the episodes (paroxysms) of AF.
+Drugs such as amiodarone and flecainide are used to keep the heart in its normal rhythm thereby aiming to minimize the episodes (paroxysms) of AF.
 Both drugs can also be used to return normal sinus rhythm when the heart has changed its rhythm to AF but does not revert back on its own.
 As with all medication, the side effects and its overall effectiveness vary from person to person.
 In addition, these drugs are not suitable for everybody.
-There are new drugs in development for AF treatment, and some drugs are available in other countries but not in the UK.
+There are new drugs in development for AF treatment, and some drugs may or may not be available in other countries.
 Your own specialist should be happy to discuss drug treatment options with you.